Why 80% of AI Projects Fail — And the One Thing That Prevents It

 What the successful projects have in common

-We sat down and mapped reality.
+We sat down and mapped what was really going on.

 So what actually prevents failure?